BradHutchings/Mmojo-Server/deploy/300-Debian-Ubuntu-Pi/07-Autostart-Mmojo-Server.md

 ### About this Step (Optional)
 **NEEDS TO BE UPDATED TO USE CRON, START AT STARTUP, STRIP OUT WSL STUFF.**

 In this short step, we're going to modify the Mmojo Server WSL instance so that it automatically starts Mmojo Server.
 This will enable a workflow where you click the Mmojo Server icon in the Taskbar to launch it, and close to window to stop it.
-This is easier than digging for the `mm-start-mmojo-server.sh` command and typing or pasting it in every time you want Mmojo Server running.
+This is easier than digging for the `mm-mmojo-server-start.sh` command and typing or pasting it in every time you want Mmojo Server running.

 ---
 ### Autostart Mmojo Server
 Run this command:
 ```
-if ! grep -q "mm-start-mmojo-server.sh" "$HOME/.bashrc"; then
+if ! grep -q "mm-mmojo-server-start.sh" "$HOME/.bashrc"; then
 cat << EOF >> $HOME/.bashrc
-mm-start-mmojo-server.sh
+mm-mmojo-server-start.sh
 EOF
 fi
 ```